shahv1057/blog/src/pages/the_weeknd.md

 ---
 title: "Has the Weeknd's music changed?
-An analytical look into his music over the years" :notes: :chart_with_upwards_trend:
+An analytical look into his music over the years"
 date: "2020-02-22"
 ---